emilyannemoses/blog/_posts/2019-05-31-where-to-begin.md

 * Ask yourself *why* you want to learn to code.

     * Do you simply need to make a higher salary?
 Are you unsatisfied with your current career?
 Do you crave bigger challenges?
 Do you enjoy working with computers?
-DO you really like sitting on your butt for hours at a time?
+Do you really like sitting on your butt for hours at a time?

     * The best advice I've ever recieved is to work hard at what I enjoy, because the money will follow.
 "The money" is relative.
 In the world we live in, being a software developer will earn you more than, say, interpretive water dancing.
 There are pros and cons to going into a career "to make more money" - sometimes it's not all its cracked up to be.
 There are aspects you may despise.
 That's why I highly suggest you write a list of all of the reasons you want to start - be honest with yourself!
 Include all of the things you will potentially not enjoy.
 Pros and cons lists are the best way to begin to make any big decision.